 - September 1968: A fluvial flood in Wisborough Green caused damage to the river bank, a road and to a cottage.
 The maximum recorded flood level was 11.18m AOD.
 There are also several records which show that Loxwood was subject to flooding during this event, which affected roads, properties and gardens. - November 1974: Heavy rainfall resulted in widespread fluvial and tidal flooding across the Local Plan area.
 Among the areas affected were Chidham, Bosham and Southbourne.
 The main impacts of the flood were minor road flooding and damage to property. - 1974, 1979 and 1981: The Environment Agency flood records identify that Wisborough Green has been affected by several flood events.
 According to the WSCC records, areas frequently affected by flooding include Durham Road, the public house and the local green.
 During the 1981 flooding incident, several gardens and properties flooded. - June 1991: Chidham was affected by flooding due to drainage. - December 1993/January 1994: Heavy rain at the end of December led to burst banks along the River Lavant and subsequent flooding in the City of Chichester and surrounding areas.
-The A27, 3 miles west of Chichester was closed due to serious flooding for a lengthy period. - January 1996: Fluvial flooding in East Wittering resulted in the flooding of several properties. - January 1998; November and December 2005; March 2008: According to the historic flood records, Selsey has been affected by flooding on at least three different occasions.
+The A27, 3 miles west of Chichester was closed due to serious flooding for a lengthy period.
+This flood event was notable for the long duration and as characterised by groundwater flooding. - January 1996: Fluvial flooding in East Wittering resulted in the flooding of several properties. - January 1998; November and December 2005; March 2008: According to the historic flood records, Selsey has been affected by flooding on at least three different occasions.
 The main causes of these floods are tidal/coastal or overtopping of defences. - October 2000 and January 2003: Bosham has also flooded on separate occasions, mainly due to drainage problems.
-Flooding was particularly bad in October 2000, as road drainage systems and sewer networks became congested, which led to ditches and sewer chambers overflowing onto roads.
+Flooding was particularly bad in

+October 2000, as road drainage systems and sewer networks became congested, which led to ditches and sewer chambers overflowing onto roads.

 - November 2000: Overtopping of the River Ems led to flooding on Lumley Road in Southbourne.
 The same road was flooded again in December 2013. - June 2012: Heavy rainfall led to widespread surface water flooding, with 138 properties affected within the study area.
-The A27 was closed in both directions due to serious flooding3.
-To reduce flood damage, the Environment Agency used high volume pumps to lower river levels on Aldingbourne Rife4. - Winter 2013/14: Widespread flooding across the study area.
+In response to the Interim SFRA consultation exercise it was reported that residents in Birdham and Bracklesham were understood to have been evacuated from their properties for periods exceeding 6 months.
+The A27 was closed in both directions due to serious flooding7.
+To reduce flood damage, the Environment Agency used high volume pumps to lower river levels on Aldingbourne Rife8. - Winter 2013/14: Widespread flooding across the study area. - November 2022: In response to the interim Level 1 SFRA consultation, exercise it was reported by a stakeholder that surface water flooding was understood to have affected the villages of Apuldram, Bosham, Donnington and Hambrook.